loeffel-io/ls-lint/README.md

 **v1.9.0**

-- Added path separator replacement: you can now use `/` on any os instead of e.g. using `\` for windows machines
+- Added path separator replacement: you can now use `/` on any os instead of e.g. using `\` for windows machines in your `ls-lint.yml` file

 **v1.8.0**